 The Volvo name is among the best-known in the international automobile industry, even if its sales fall well behind those of other US and European manufacturers.
 In particular the brand is renowned for its introduction in 1959 of perhaps the most significant development in automotive safety, the three-point safety belt, and it retains a reputation as one of the world's safest cars.
 The business has been entirely separate from Swedish truckmaker AB Volvo since 1999, when it was acquired by Ford.
 Following disappointing performance, it was put up for sale by its American owners a decade later and was eventually acquired in 2010 by Chinese manufacturer Geely for $1.5bn.
-Performance has recovered significantly.
+The first Volvo model developed under Geely's ownership was the 2nd generation VC90 launched in 2014.
+Performance has recovered significantly since then, with volume sales reaching new highs every year.
+In a key development, Volvo stopped making traditional fuel-powered cars in 2019.
+All new models since then have been either hybrid or all-electric.
+Total registrations for 2019 hit a new high of 709,000 vehicles, making Volvo the #32 auto brand by global sales.
+Like all auto brands, though, it suferred a decline in pandemic-impacted 2020, with registrations falling back to 661,000.
+However, other manufacturers were hit even harder, allowing Volvo to rise two places in the global ranking to #30.
 The Volvo brand inhabits the lower end of the premium market, competing with Audi, BMW and others.
-Volumes for 2014 were a best-ever 465,866 vehicles.
-Top-selling model the XC SUV is a solid challenger to BMW's X series and similar models.
-The first model developed under Geely's ownership was the 2nd generation VC90 launched in 2014.
-China overtook Sweden and the US to become Volvo's biggest market, but it remains the #1 brand by far in its original home market.
-China, Sweden and the US together account for over 40% of sales.
-Revenues for 2014 were approx E14.3bn.
+Top-selling model the XC SUV - which accounts for around 70% of sales - is a solid challenger to BMW's X series and similar models.
+Polestar is a separate division, also headquartered in Sweden, which makes high-performance all-electric cars of its own as well as versions of selected Volvo models.
+China is Volvo's biggest market, accounting for a quarter of volumes, followed by the US (17% of volumes).
+A long way behind is Sweden (8%), followed by Germany and the UK.
+Those five countries combined account for almost two-thirds of sales.
+Revenues for 2019 hit a record €29bn (SEK 274bn) before retreating to approx €28.6bn (SEK 263bn) in 2020.
+Net income was approx €846m.
 Hakan Samuelsson is CEO.

 Which agencies handle advertising for Volvo?
 Find out more from the Account Assignments database.